-- 303. Any application for the renewal of a licence will not be accepted after the date of expiry.
-In these cases, the driver will cease to be a licensed driver until such a time as a new application is received and subsequently granted. - 304.
-An application will not be processed unless the licensing authority is in receipt of a fully completed application form and the appropriate fee. - 305.
+- 307. Any application for the renewal of a licence will not be accepted after the date of expiry.
+In these cases, the driver will cease to be a licensed driver until such a time as a new application is received and subsequently granted. - 308.
+An application will not be processed unless the licensing authority is in receipt of a fully completed application form and the appropriate fee. - 309.
 An applicant who wishes to renew a licence will need to carry out a check on tax registration (a tax check).
-The licensing authority will need to obtain confirmation from HMRC that the check has been completed before considering the application55.
+The licensing authority will need to obtain confirmation from HMRC that the check has been completed before considering the application.

-54 By virtue of section 59(2) and section 52 of the Local Government (Miscellaneous Provisions) Act 1976 respectively
+&lt;sup>54 By virtue of section 59(2) and section 52 of the Local Government (Miscellaneous Provisions) Act 1976 respectively

-55 Schedule 33 to the Finance Act 2021 and The Finance Act 2021, Schedule 33 (Licensing Authorities: Tax Information) Regulations 2022
+&lt;sup>55 Schedule 33 to the Finance Act 2021 and The Finance Act 2021, Schedule 33 (Licensing Authorities: Tax Information) Regulations 2022

-- 306. An appeal against a refusal to renew a hackney carriage and/or private hire driver licence lies to the Magistrates' Court56. - 307.
+- 310. An appeal against a refusal to renew a hackney carriage and/or private hire driver licence lies to the Magistrates' Court. - 311.
 Any appeal must be made within 21 days following notice of a decision.